York, Newcastle and Berwick Railway: Newcastle and Darlington Junction Railway

 Although the Great North of England Railway had authority for a railway from York to Newcastle, by 1841 it had spent all of the £1,330,000 of capital that had been authorised to build the line to Darlington and could not start work on the extension to Newcastle.
 At the time Parliament was considering the route of a railway between England and Scotland and favouring a railway via the west coast.
 Railway financier George Hudson chaired a meeting of representatives of north-eastern railways who wished such a railway to be built via the east coast, and Robert Stephenson was engaged to select a route between Darlington and Newcastle using the existing railways as much as possible.
-Stephenson's proposed route differed from the GNER route slightly in the southern section before joining the Durham Junction at Rainton and using the Pontop & South Shields from Washington to Brockley Whins, where a new curve onto the Brandling Junction would allow direct access to Gateshead.
+Stephenson's proposed route differed from the GNER route slightly in the southern section before joining the Durham Junction at Rainton and using the Pontop and South Shields Railway from Washington to Brockley Whins, where a new curve onto the Brandling Junction would allow direct access to Gateshead.
 This required the construction of 25+1/2 mi of new line, 9 mi shorter than the GNER route, but trains would need to travel 7+1/2 mi further.
 However, this bypassed the S&DR, even though the railway ran parallel to the S&DR for 5 mi.
 Joseph Pease argued that it should run over its lines as this would add only 1+1/2 mi to the route.
 The bill was presented to Parliament in 1842, it was opposed by the S&DR and the Dean and Chapter of Durham, who were asking for £12,000 for land with the N&DJR offering only £2,400; eventually a jury valued this land at £3,500.
 Great North of England Railway Act 1842 (5 & 6 Vict. c. lxxxiv) received royal assent on 18 June 1842, but a second act of Parliament the following year, the Great North of England Railway Act 1843 (6 & 7 Vict. c. viii), was necessary to secure the deviations from the GNER route in the south recommended by Stephenson.